Associate Professor Erica Southgate

 CURIOUSER AND CURIOUSER

-I respect people from different disciplines, professional and community backgrounds, and walks of life.
-It is only through creatively combining their perspectives with existing evidence that we can develop new and powerful solutions to enduring social and educational problems.
+I genuinely enjoy collaborating with people from different disciplines, professional and community backgrounds, and walks of life.
+It is only through creatively combining our perspectives with existing evidence that we can develop powerful solutions to using technology to address enduring social and educational problems.

-If you want true innovation, then you need to cultivate a constant curiosity and be genuinely committed to working with others.
+If you want true ethical innovation, then you need to cultivate a constant curiosity and seek out others who are committed to working at the bleeding-edge with you.
 Like to know more?
-Visit my blog on EdTech Research and Human Virtuality.
+Visit my popular blog on EdTech Research and Human Virtuality.

 Virtual reality is here for good